BdR76/CSVLint/docs/readme.md

 * DateTime range - the minimum and maximum datetime value, if any datetime values found
 * Integer range - the minimum and maximum integer value, if any integer values found
 * Decimal range - the minimum and maximum decimal value, if any decimal values found
-* Unique values - list of unique values, not shown when there are more than `UniqueValuesMax` unique values found (see settings)
+* Unique values - list of unique values, if the number of unique values in the column is smaller than or equal to `UniqueValuesMax`,else this list will not be shown.

 See report example for one single column below: